-Explores careers in biotechnology with emphasis on central dogma of biology, DNA techniques, applications in biotech, and bioethics.
-Examines forensics and human cloning.
-Includes lab work.
-Throughout the semester, you will gain experience in basic laboratory techniques, lab math, and scientific writing.
+This hands-on, lab-based class explores careers in biotechnology with emphasis on central dogma of biology, DNA techniques, applications in biotech, and bioethics.
+Includes extensive lab work.
+Throughout the semester, you will gain experience in various laboratory techniques, lab math, and recording your experiments.

+Biology required, Chemistry recommended.
 This class is available to all high school juniors and seniors in good academic standing.
-High school prerequisites apply.
 There are no college prerequisites for this course.

 Objectives | Topics to be Covered

 The overall goal of the course is to provide career exploration in biotechnology fields.
 Objectives include:

 - Introduce a myriad of biotechnological applications and associated bioethics

 - Provide hands-on laboratory and critical thinking experience

 - Encourage entrepreneurial creativity by providing an opportunity to develop and market a potential biotechnology product.

 Concurrent enrollment students will receive the same grade for the high school course as the college course.
 Your concurrent enrollment grade for this class will become part of your permanent college transcript and will affect your GPA.
 A low grade in this course can affect college acceptance and scholarship eligibility.
 Students may not retake CE courses to replace a failing or poor grade.
 If a student fails a class or receives a poor grade, the only way to replace that CE grade is to retake the course on the college campus.